Group Insurance in Canada: What It Covers, How It Works, and How to Build a Plan

 What Does Group Insurance Cover in Canada?

-Group insurance plans bundle several coverage types, from health, dental, and vision, to life, disability and critical illness protection, each designed to protect employees from a different kind of financial risk.
+Group insurance plans combine key coverage types, from health, dental, and vision, to life, disability and critical illness protection; each designed to protect employees from a different kind of financial risk.
 The specific mix of components a plan includes is what determines its value to employees and its cost to the employer.
 While plans can be customized, they are typically built around the following core coverage types:

 Group insurance gives employee access to many coverage at lower premiums than individual policies